What Does UX Designer Do?

 Here’re some of the most common wireframing, prototyping and design tools, known and used far beyond the circle of the designers:

-Photoshop needs no introduction; it can be used for ordinary, fast wireframing.
+Adobe Photoshop: The good-old Photoshop becomes your go-to choice when you have a number of UX projects and don’t have time to learn new programs.
+The tool can be used for making wireframes, mockups, user journeys, and sitemaps.
 Even though this tool includes no ready libraries of interface components, designing general ideas, grouping elements, and layers can be done quickly and easily.

 If you want to start your career as a UX designer and wonder how much they earn, the following information might come helpful.